 Year of Call:

-Mark Mullins is a public law barrister with particular interests and experience in judicial review, mental health and mental incapacity, healthcare and medical treatment, social care and social services law.
-He also practices in employment and discrimination law.
+Mark Mullins specialises in the fields of Clinical Negligence and Court of Protection, with particular interests and experience in judicial review, mental health and mental incapacity, healthcare and medical treatment, social care and social services law.

 Mark regularly appears in the Court of Protection in a range of cases involving young people with mental disability, persons with acquired brain injury, people with dementia and others.
 He is instructed by the Official Solicitor, RPRs, local authorities and health bodies.

 Recent Court of Protection and healthcare cases have included; Re E on the capacity of woman with anorexia to refuse food and treatment and Re XB and on the validity of an advance directive about life sustaining treatment made by man with motor neurone disease towards the end of his life.
 He brings to his Court of Protection work a problem solving and practical approach and a depth of knowledge and experience gained through advising and representing both social services authorities and health bodies and those challenging their decisions.
 He has particular interests in the funding of care and support.